-A new study published in the journal of Current Biology has provided evidence to support the efficacy of an ancient Chinese herbal remedy that has been used for centuries in the treatment of pain.
+A study published in January this year in the journal of Current Biology has provided evidence to support the efficacy of an ancient Chinese herbal remedy that has been used for centuries in the treatment of pain.
 The remedy comes from Corydalis yanhusuo, a flowering herbal plant that grows in Siberia, Northern China and Japan.
-The results show the importance of turning to ancient knowledge for solutions rather than focusing on the creation of synthetic drugs.
+The results showed the importance of turning to ancient knowledge for solutions rather than focusing on the creation of synthetic drugs.

 The findings were made through a collaborative study between the Dalian Institute of Chemical Physics in China and the University of California as part of the ‘herbalome’ project, which is cataloguing all the chemical components in plants that have healing properties.
 So far almost 500 different compounds have been tested for their ability to relieve pain.